cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ---

 ## Methodologies
-### Quantitaive Finance
+### Quantitative Finance
 Long Short-Term Memory (LSTM) autoencoder is used to reconstruct stock price log returns and identify unusual relative movements.
 If the model struggles to accurately reconstruct a sequence (i.e., produces a large reconstruction error), the sequence likely contains anomalous behavior.
-Anomalies are flagged when the deviation between the actual and reconstructed log return exceeds the rolling threshold (i.e. rolling mean + rolling standard deviation of the reconstruction error).
+Anomalies are flagged when the deviation between the actual and reconstructed log return exceeds the rolling threshold (i.e. the rolling mean + rolling standard deviation of the reconstruction error).

 Price anomalies are logged directly to a Google Sheet, while the trained model is saved for future predictions.
 A separate Python script, scheduled and monitored via GitHub Actions, runs the model daily for detecting any price anomalies.